Utkar5hM/utkar5hm.github.io/_posts/other/2024-07-20-nic-on-fpga.md

 ![alt text](/assets/img/other/smart-nic-fpga/duomeme.png)

-Well, using namespaces, we could just use a single laptop for testing things out. connect laptop and fpga to both UART(usb :3) and ethernet of the FPGA and work in different namespace to test things out easily.
-Hence, we no more needed our third guy who had another laptop acting as the external host. so we kicked him out. just kidding.
+Well, using namespaces, we could just use a single laptop. connect laptop and fpga together via both UART(usb :3) and ethernet of the FPGA and work in multiple network namespaces to test things out easily.
+Hence, we no more needed our third guy with another laptop acting as the external host. so we kicked him out. just kidding.

-We create a virtual ethernet interface, say `veth0`. we configured it to use the same mac address as that of the FPGA's ethernet interface.
+We created a virtual ethernet interface caked `veth0`. we configured it to use the same mac address as that of the FPGA's ethernet interface.

-We would sniff(listen) for packets on this `veth0` check if the source mac address of the packet is the interface's mac address.
+We were then able to sniff(listen) for packets on this `veth0`, check if the source mac address of the packet is the interface's mac address.
 If it is, that means it was produced by the host and can be sent via the UART to FPGA.

 so, `FPGA's Mac address = veth0's Mac address`

-While at reception, we would check for packets with destination mac address as that of the FPGA in the FPGA while polling, If it is, then we could process and send the packet to the host via UART and then insert it into the `veth0` or via another `veth1` which forwards the packet to `veth0`.
+While at reception, we were able to check for packets with destination mac address as that of the FPGA in the FPGA while polling, If it is, then we could process and send the packet to the host via UART and then insert it into the `veth0` or via another `veth1` which forwards the packet to `veth0`.

 ## Offloading / Packet processing / Firewall